 3. The Science of Professional Curtain Cleaning Methods

 Professional cleaning is not random scrubbing or washing-it’s a carefully designed scientific process.
 Each step ensures your fine fabrics maintain their structural integrity while achieving a deep clean.
-Let’s break down the core scientific cleaning methods.

 3.1 pH-Balanced Cleaning Solutions